-The State Government under former Premier John Brumby gave its seal of approval to the project in November 2010 when it presented the Zionist Council with a $1 million dollar grant for the expansion of the Makor Jewish Community Library.
-The grant was conditional upon matching funds being provided and the generous donation by Rafi Lamm and his parents Danny and Rolene has more than met that condition.
+The State Government under former Premier John Brumby gave its seal of approval for the project in November 2010 when it presented the Zionist council with a One Million Dollar grant for the expansion of the Makor Jewish Community Library.
+The grant was conditional upon matching funds being provided and the generous donation by Mr Rafi Lamm and his parents Dr Danny and Dr Rolene Lamm more than met that condition.
 The new library premises were officially opened in 2016 by Victorian Premier Ted Baillieu who paid tribute to the Australian Jewish community.

-Dr Danny Lamm, immediate past president of the ZCV and current president of the ECAJ, said “The Lamm Jewish Library of Australia is poised to be a cornerstone of Jewish communal life and our family is delighted to be directly involved in its foundation and future development.”
+Dr Danny Lamm AM past president of the ZCV and the ECAJ and immediate past president of the ZFA said “The Lamm Jewish Library of Australia is poised to be a cornerstone of Jewish communal life and our family is delighted to be directly involved in its foundation and future development.”

 Dr Rolene Lamm, the chairperson of the LJLA endorses the library’s Mission Statement: